ONBOARD CARD 01 — Start to Block Island

 TACTICAL OPTIONS

-- Go with the fleet early - establish position, see who has the wind, adjust
+- Go with the fleet early — establish position, see who has wind, adjust

-- Favor left (east) - if forecast shows southerly pressure building from east; typically favors boats that can sail tighter angles
+- Favor left (east) — southerly pressure building from east; tighter angles benefit

-- Favor right (west) - if Bermuda High fills from SW; rhumb-line boats benefit
+- Favor right (west) — Bermuda High fills from SW; rhumb-line boats benefit

 - Cover the threat — if one class competitor is clearly strong, cover early